maryansong/m2r/README.md

 # Group 2 M2R

-## Clustering of high dimensional data with applications to biological imaging
+Code for generating figures in the paper 'Clustering of high dimensional data with applications to biological imaging'

-Code for generating figures in the paper